the-future-society/Project-AIMS-AI-against-Modern-Slavery/README.md

 ### Project AIMS in the media and more:
 - Walk Free Foundation [Press Release](https://www.minderoo.org/walk-free/news/artificial-intelligence-to-assist-in-the-fight-against-modern-slavery/)
-- DATA FOR FUTURE podcast episode [#17: AI AGAINST MODERN SLAVERY](https://dataforfuture.org/episodes/ai-against-modern-slavery/) – with Adriana Bora talking about AI the conceptualization of Project AIMS
+- DATA FOR FUTURE podcast episode [#17: AI AGAINST MODERN SLAVERY](https://dataforfuture.org/episodes/ai-against-modern-slavery/) – with Adriana Bora talking about AI the conceptualisation of Project AIMS
 - Project AIMS being presented at the UN World Data Forum [2020](https://youtu.be/1iDmSXJwClA) and [2021](https://www.youtube.com/watch?v=nSGiXbe6gLg&list=PLBc4lThqX-WMnXI1gt95r_hJ4IgZP8tWY&index=42)
 - Project AIMS was selected to be presented as a promising use-case of responsible AI for Social Good at the [Global Partnership on AI (GPAI) Montreal Summit 2020](https://youtu.be/k9-2JMvLJg)
 - Project AIMS at the UNESCO and the World Economic Forum [Girl Trouble: Breaking Through The Bias in AI](https://youtu.be/cgpye788P9Q)